Jess Maurer, Esq.

 Tri-State Learning Collaborative on Aging Project Manager

-Anna Guest joined the Maine Council on Aging in November of 2022 as the Project Manager for the Tri-State Learning Collaborative on Aging (TSLCA).
+Anna Guest joined the Maine Council on Aging in November of 2022 as the Project Manager for the Tri-State Learning Collaborative on Aging (TSLCA), and transitioned to Communications Specialist in 2024.
 An occupational therapist by training, Anna has worked in non-profit community-based organizations for over 15 years, with older adults and people with brain injury.
 Most recently she oversaw evidence-based health-promotion and Medicare education programming for older adults, working collaboratively with volunteers to expand program reach and impact.
 She’s thrilled to support and contribute to the shared learning and healthy aging initiatives of the TSLCA, and contributing to age-positive culture in Maine and beyond.